Developer

 In this scenario, the computed field will:

-1. Aggregate the basket amounts over the last 12 months.
+1. Aggregate the order amounts over the last 12 months.

 2. Filter the data based on the IT category (or any other category, depending on the use case).

-By scaling this approach, you can calculate the basket amounts for multiple categories, ensuring flexibility and extensibility in your calculations.
+By scaling this approach, you can calculate the sales amount for multiple categories, ensuring flexibility and extensibility in your calculations.

 Step 1: Define your context for the Datamart Function

-In this use case, we need to declare the State, Result, and UserActivity for computing the basket amount over the last 12 months for items in the IT category.
+In this use case, we need to declare the State, Result, and UserActivity for computing the sales amount over the last 12 months for items in the IT category.

 State Declaration

-The State stores the basket amounts for each day, categorized by IT items, for the last 12 months.
+The State stores the order amounts for each day, categorized by IT items, for the last 12 months.
 Here's how the state structure looks :

 export interface State {